Show Your Anxiety Who's Boss

 The Worry Cure

-The Worry Cure by Robert Leahy examines the cognitive process at the heart of generalized anxiety: worry.
+The Worry Cure by Robert Leahy, PhD, examines the cognitive process at the heart of generalized anxiety: worry.
 Worrying is a double-edge sword because the consequences can be both good and bad.

 For some people, worrying about responsibilities, upcoming events, and social obligations leads to problem-solving behavior, productivity, and an awareness of coping skills.